Take a look at our Ophthalmology Research website for information on past, current, and future research projects.

 The Vanderbilt Eye Institute recognizes the critical need for exposure to research in shaping physician development, so our residency program requires active participation in research for the second and third years of training.
-This program is administered by our faculty with the guidance of the Resident Research Committee chaired by Dr. Tonia Rex, PhD, Director of Resident Research.
-Starting in 2019, Dr. Milam Brantley will be spearheading resident research.
+This program is administered by our faculty with the guidance of the Resident Research Committee chaired by Dr. Christine Shieh, MD, Director of Resident Research.
 The committee provides guidance to the residents in the administration, design, execution and presentation of their research projects.
 The breadth of our faculty provides for a wide array of projects, including bench, clinical, translational and epidemiological science.
 Case reports and reviews of the literature are important aspects of resident training, but not appropriate for the formal research requirement.

-First year residents are encouraged to focus on their clinical acumen.
-Research is allowed with permission from the Residency Director.
-At the beginning of the second and third year, each resident will meet with Dr. Rex or Dr. Brantley to discuss possible projects and faculty mentors and to begin to formulate a research plan.
+PGY-2 residents are encouraged to focus on their clinical acumen, and to be on the lookout for clinical and scientific questions of interest that may evolve into research.
+At the beginning of the PGY-3 & PGY-4 year, each resident will meet with Dr. Shieh to discuss possible projects and faculty mentors and to solidify a research plan.
 Residents should keep in mind that certain projects involving clinical interventions (prospective studies) or chart reviews (retrospective) are likely to require additional Institutional Review Board (IRB) approval.
 Residents need to work with their faculty mentor to make sure that all appropriate approvals are obtained prior to beginning formal work on the project.
 Residents are encouraged to openly seek assistance when necessary.

 Association for Research in Vision and Ophthalmology (ARVO)

 Residents who have made substantial progress in completing a research project are encouraged to present their results at the annual meeting of the Association for Research in Vision and Ophthalmology (ARVO).
 Residents whose research is accepted for presentation at ARVO will be provided time and support to attend the meeting.